MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-manifest-customization.md

 ## Supported placeholder in manifest.local.template.json

-`{{localSettings.xx}}` is pre-defined placeholder whose value is resolved by Teams Toolkit, defined in `localSettings.json`.
+`{{localSettings.xx}}` is pre-defined placeholder and it's value is resolved by Teams Toolkit defined in `localSettings.json`.
 Ensure not to modify the values in localSettings.json.

  > [!NOTE]
  > Ensure not to customize the local manifest.